cnlohr/rv003usb/README.md

 # Using USB on the CH32V003
-(No, that's not a typo)

-Bit banged USB stack for the RISC-V WCH CH32V003, using [ch32v003fun](https://github.com/cnlohr/ch32v003fun).
+Ever wanted a 10 cent USB-capable processor?
+Well, look no further.
+RV003USB allows you to, in firmware connect a 10 cent RISC-V to a computer with USB.
+It is fundamentally just a pin-change interrupt routine that runs in assembly, and some C code to handle higher level functionality.

+### It's small!

+The bootloader version of the tool can create a HID device, enumerate and allow execution of code on-device in 1,920 bytes of code.

+### It's simple!

+The core assembly code is only 2 functions, an [interrupt](https://github.com/cnlohr/rv003usb/blob/master/rv003usb/rv003usb.S#L43) and [code to send](https://github.com/cnlohr/rv003usb/blob/master/rv003usb/rv003usb.S#L547).

+### It's adaptable!

+The [core assembly](https://github.com/cnlohr/rv003usb/blob/master/rv003usb/rv003usb.S) code is standardized, but the C code, to handle different functionality with hid feature requests, control setup events, interrupt endpoints (send and receive) are all done in [a C file that changes per your needs](https://github.com/cnlohr/rv003usb/blob/master/demo_gamepad/rv003usb.c).

+### It's built on ch32v003fun

+[ch32v003fun](https://github.com/cnlohr/ch32v003fun) is a minimal development SDK of sorts for the CH32V003, allowing for maximum flexability without needing lots of code surrounding a HAL.

+### It's still in alpha.

-### WARNING: Project is not ready for prime time.
+This project is not ready for prime time, though it is sort of in an early alpha phase.
 Proof of concept works, we are on track for proper releases soon.
 Maybe you can help out!

 :white_check_mark: Able to go on-bus and receive USB frames
 :white_check_mark: Compute CRC in-line while receiving data